NBKRedSpy/CardSurvival-Localization/README.md

 # Change Notice
 See the [Change Log](#changes) below as versions 2.0.0+ and 3.0.0+ have significant changes.

+# Summary - What Does This Do?

+This utility searches all the .json files for a ModLoader based mod and finds any DefaultText that is set.
+If it has a LocalizationKey, the key and text will be written to SimpEn.psv.
+If it does not contain a LocalizationKey, a new key will be created.
+The new key and the DefaultText will be added to the SimpEn.psv.

+The SimpEn.psv can be translated by putting the English text in the second column, and then saved as a CSV named SimpEn.csv.
+Then copy the SimpEn.csv to the ./Localization folder.
+The game will now show the English text.

+This does not handle cards that are created or modified in a .dll.
+See below.

 # Overview
 This tool was made to help create localization files for Mod Loader mods that currently do not have an English translation.
 This is not a replacement for a real translation or an official translation from the mod's author.
 However, it is a useable workaround and can also be used to help mod authors start a translation file.

 Users can either manually translate the text, or use a translation website.

+If a mod has a .dll as well as ModLoader files, this tool will create the ModLoader .json translation keys and file; however, any cards referenced or created in the .DLL must be addressed in the source code.
+See https://github.com/NBKRedSpy/CardSurvival-LocalizationStringUtility for assistance with .DLL translation.

 This document is focused on Chinese to English translation, but can also be used for English to Chinese.

 ### Existing Translation File Note
-If the mod is in Chinese and already has a ./Localization/SimpCn* file (For example, SimpCn.csv) and the file is not empty, then this mod is not needed.
+If the mod is in Chinese and already has a ./Localization/SimpCn* file (For example, SimpCn.csv) and the file is not empty, then this mod is most likely not needed.
-Simply copy the file to SimpEn.csv and put the translation in the second column.
+Simply copy the SimpCn* file to SimpEn* and put the translation in the second column.

 # Usage Summary
 To translate a mod based on CSTI-ModLoader to English, the process is as follows: